Yes, yes it is. It is flown by extremist insecurity groups to intentionally make Blacks feel unwelcome in America.

 NOT A CIRCLE.

-Perhaps you can see the problem with the Betsy Ross story.
-There could have been hundreds of interpretations of “constellation” of white stars in the Flag Act of 1777, including a “sad face Bennington” you can see here flown recently by operators overseas:
+And that’s not to mention there may have been hundreds of interpretations of the Flag Act of 1777 “constellation” of white stars, including a “sad face Bennington” you can see here flown recently by operators overseas:

-Fun history fact: the Board of the Treasury in a 1780 report rejected Hopkinson’s request he be paid for this flag design.
+An important note on this real design: the Board of the Treasury in a 1780 report rejected Hopkinson’s request he be paid for it.
+His arrangement of stars was ruled to be a collaboration that no individual could claim.

-The Hopkinson design (really the Washington flag, really a collaboration) makes a lot more sense on many levels for anyone who actually intends to fly an “origin” flag of the United States.
-Get rid of the circle, right?
+Taking into account the many possibilities of stars on a flag, a Hopkinson design (really the Washington flag, really a collaboration that nobody should claim) makes a lot more sense on many levels for anyone who actually intends to fly any kind of true “origin” flag of the United States.

-Thus, as a design it just makes so much sense… so you may now wonder why anyone in 1870, in 1915 and in 2016 would bother to put stars in a circle (other than to promote false history or signal chains of oppression… but I’m getting ahead of myself).
+Thus, as a design it just makes so much sense… you must now wonder why anyone in 1870, in 1915 and in 2016 would instead use a circle (other than to promote false history or signal chains of oppression… but I’m getting ahead of myself).

-The real story here is that flying today any flag commissioned just before the 1780s, whether it was stars in a circle or not, has a giant problem that can’t be avoided.
+The real story here is that flying today any flag commissioned just before the 1780s, whether stars are in a circle or not, has a giant problem that can’t be avoided.

 Do you know what was a hot topic of the 1780s?